-The History of Girard-PerregauxBack to News & Exhibitions
+The History of Girard-PerregauxBack to News & Novelties

 When Jean-François passed away in 1837, his son Jacques Bautte and son-in-law Jean-Samuel Rossel took over operation of the company, forming the Jean-François Bautte & Cie Company.

-It took only a few years for their reputation for excellence to grow beyond Switzerland and Europe.
+It took only a few years for their reputation for excellence grew beyond Switzerland and Europe.
 And in 1867, Girard-Perregaux presented a Tourbillon at the Paris Universal Exhibition, winning a prize.
 In 1880, Girard was commissioned by German Kaiser Wilhelm I to develop wristwatches for his navy.
-It was the first major market sale of wristwatches, having produced 2000 for sale.
+It was the first significant market sale of wristwatches, having produced 2,000 for sale.

 Watchmaker and owner of Manufacture International de Montres Or (MIMO) bought the capital stock of Girard-Perregaux, keeping the Girard-Perregaux and MIMO brands separate.

-During the 40s, the Girard-Perragaux brand saw continued expansion across Europe and the Americas, especially with its SEA HAWK water resistant model.
-And in 1945, the watch company created a rectangular Art Deco inspired wristwatch, revived fifty years later in 95 as VINTAGE 1945.
+During the 40s, the Girard-Perregaux brand saw continued expansion across Europe and the Americas, especially its SEA HAWK water-resistant model.
+And in 1945, the watch company created a rectangular Art Deco-inspired wristwatch, revived fifty years later in 95 as VINTAGE 1945.

-In 1966, Girard-Perregauz introduced its first high frequency movement at 36,000 vibrations per hour.
-Its high-performance High Frequency Chronometers watches received 70% of the chronometer certificates issued by the Neuchatel Observatory.
+In 1966, Girard-Perregaux introduced its first high-frequency movement at 36,000 vibrations per hour.
+Its high-performance High Frequency Chronometer watches received 70% of the chronometer certificates issued by the Neuchatel Observatory.

 1970 – 1999

-The 70s saw the watchmaker launch Switzerland’s first industrial production of quartz wristwatches with a frequency of 32,768 Hz, which remains the universal standard for quartz watches today.
+The 70s saw the watchmaker launch Switzerland’s first industrial production of quartz wristwatches with a 32,768 Hz frequency, which remains the universal standard for quartz watches today.